Live Procurement Careers Contact

 State-of-the-Art Learning and Community Outreach

-Designed to accommodate up to 210 primary pupils and 26 nursery children, the school features six bright, spacious classrooms, a dedicated nursery and reception area, a library, group rooms, and a specialist SEN/therapy space.
-Wraparound care is supported through breakfast and after-school provision, while a multi-use sports hall doubles as a dining area.
+Designed to accommodate 210 primary pupils and 26 nursery children, the school features six bright, spacious classrooms, a dedicated nursery and reception area, a library, group rooms, and a specialist SEN/therapy space.
+Wraparound care is provided through breakfast and after-school provision, while a multi-use sports hall doubles as a dining area.
 Outdoor facilities include large play areas, trim trails, a Multi-Use Games Area (MUGA), and a Sport England-designed playing field.

 “Whipman Woods Flying High Academy is on track to becoming a beacon of learning and a source of pride for all of us, and most importantly of all, for the community it serves.
 I can’t wait to see what the future holds for this fabulous school, it has a staff team and leadership of the highest calibre, who will champion every child to achieve their full potential, in a happy, state of the art new building.”